retrocomputacion/retrobbs/readme.md

     python3 retrobbs.py

-depending of your python install.
+depending on your python install.

 The only available command line option right now is `-v[1-4]`, which sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.

 ---
 # 5.1 The intro/login sequence
-Once a connection with a client is established, and a supported version of *Retroterm* is detected, the client will enter into split screen mode and display the `splash.art` bitmap file found in the `bbsfiles` subdirectory.
+Once a connection with a client is established and a supported version of *Retroterm* is detected, the client will enter into split screen mode and display the `splash.art` bitmap file found in the `bbsfiles` subdirectory.
-The user will then be asked if he wants to login or continue as a guest.
+The user will then be asked if he wants to log in or continue as a guest.

-After a successful login, or directly after choosing guest access, the supported files in the subdirectory `bbsfiles/intro` will be shown/played in alphabetical order.
+After a successful login or directly after choosing guest access, the supported files in the subdirectory `bbsfiles/intro` will be shown/played in alphabetical order.

 ---
 # 5.2 SID SongLength
-Currently the SID streaming routines are only accessed from the `AUDIOLIBRARY` and `SLIDESHOW` internal functions.
-These functions will set the songlength by searching for the `.ssl` files corresponding the the `.sid` files found, defaulting to 3 minutes when not found.<br>
+Currently, the SID streaming routines are only accessed from the `AUDIOLIBRARY` and `SLIDESHOW` internal functions.
+These functions will set the songlength by searching for the `.ssl` files corresponding the `.sid` files found, defaulting to 3 minutes when not found.<br>
 The `.ssl` format is used by the songlength files part of the *High Voltage SID Collection* (http://hvsc.c64.com). *HVSC* uses a `SONGLENGTHS` subdirectory to store the `.ssl` files, *RetroBBS* can also read these files in the same directory where the `.sid` files are located.

 ---